EthWorks/ethereum.rb/README.md

 * Pure Ruby implementation
 * IPC & HTTP Client with batch calls support
 * Compile Solidity contracts with solc compiler
-* Deploy and call contracts methods
+* Deploy and interact with contracts
-* Contract events
+* Support for contract events

 ## Compatibility and requirements